burakkaraceylan/adata-logger/README.md

 ## But why?

 Mikrotik added container support to their devices.
 This opened up many opportunities.
 In some countries it is mandatory to sign and store firewall logs for a certain amount of time.
 Usually a central server collects, signs and stores the logs.
-This single point of failure creates many problems and therefore I wanted to explore the feasibility of delegating the task of logging to the devices that are actualy creating the logs.
+This creates many problems and therefore I wanted to explore the feasibility of delegating the task of logging to the devices that are actualy creating the logs.

 ## So how?